BE THE FIRST TO KNOW

 Eligibility for Paid Family Leave varies from state to state.
 Some must have a minimum number of employees on staff before they’ll fund Paid Family Leave; others require employees to work a certain number of hours per year to qualify.

-Military service members are not eligible; however National Guard and Reservists may meet eligibility criteria if employed in addition to their military service.
+Military service members are not eligible; however, National Guard and Reservists may meet eligibility criteria if employed in addition to their military service.

-Check the National Partnership for Women & Families’ Paid Leave Tracker to see if your state’s eligibility requirements.
+Check the National Partnership for Women & Families Paid Leave Tracker to see if your state’s eligibility requirements.

 There are a few sources from which you can receive Paid Family Leave funds:

-- From Your Employer.
 Some employers have their own Paid Family Leave policies.
 Companies that voluntarily provide Paid Family Leave have their own requirements and criteria.
 Check with your Human Resource Administrator to see if your employer offers Paid Family Leave.

 Paid Family Leave for Military Families